mongodb/docs/source/includes/faq-agents.rst

 ``mongo hostname:port/test`` If you are unable to connect, the agent will not be able to connect.

-In addition, |monitoring| supports monitoring for Kerberos-enabled instances.
+In addition, |mms| supports monitoring for Kerberos-enabled instances.

 Why does the Monitoring Agent connect with hostnames instead of IP addresses?